 As you can see we debited the Parents’ Loan (liability) to show its decrease.
 On the other side, we credited the Broken Inc. Pocket account (asset) to show its decrease.

 This balance sheet.
 In fact, the left side of the t-entry zeroed out the loan.
-The right side of the t-entry resulted in a $500 decrease of the same account.only affected the
+The right side of the t-entry resulted in a $500 decrease in the same account.only affected the

 Summing up and Conclusions